Here is a list of all the best powerlifting programs currently available in our app StrengthLog.

 - Powerlifting DUP.
 3x/week.
 A daily undulating periodization (DUP) program aimed at strength for the intermediate powerlifter.
 Choose between the one-lift variant or the one with all three powerlifts.

 - Beginner Squat Program.
 2x/week.
-A super simple yet effective beginner squat program that will give you quick gains and a great start to your squat career.
+A simple yet effective beginner squat program that will give you quick gains and a great start to your squat career.

 Intermediate & Advanced